It might take some time to draft and send a thank-you note after a job interview, but it can be well worth it.

-Read below for advice on how to send a thank-you note, and general tips on writing a note.
-Also read below for sample thank-you letters.
+Read below for advice on how to send a thank-you note, along with tips on writing, formatting, and sending a note to show your appreciation.

 Consider the Format of Your Thank-You Note

-One format to avoid is text message—only 5 percent of employers thought text messages were appropriate.
+One format to avoid is text message—only 5% of employers thought text messages were appropriate.

 Tips for Writing a Thank-You Note